The WSOP.com online poker room in NJ is operated by Caesars Entertainment in conjunction with their iGaming partner 888

 While it has a high cap of $400, the WSOP.com first-time deposit bonus in New Jersey clears at a pretty slow rate –one of the slowest of any New Jersey online poker site at present.
 You’ll need to earn 100 Action Player Points (more on these below) for every $10 of bonus money, which works out to 20% cashback.

 Furthermore, you only have 60 days to clear your bonus money, after which the remainder of your bonus money will disappear forever.
 That means that if you deposit $400 or more, you’ll have to contribute $2,000 in rake and tournament fees before procuring the full bonus.
 Should you fail to meet this lofty goal, you will still retain the portion you have already cleared, though.

 Fortunately, you will also accrue WSOP Points (more on these below as well) and would be on pace for the Platinum level in the WSOP VIP Reward Program, adding another 8%-12% cashback from the WSOP.com VIP Rewards program, which I’ll now explain.

 What you get

 Action Club uses Action Player Points to determine a player’s level within the program.
 There are four monthly levels and two yearly levels – players can reach and WSOP Points are awarded based on your level in the program.
 WSOP Points are what you redeem for cash and prizes.

-For each $1 in raked a player contributes to the pot they will receive two Action Player Points (APP’s), regardless of your level in the Action Club Rewards Program.
+For each $1 in raked a player contributes to the pot he will receive two Action Player Points (APP’s), regardless of level in the Action Club Rewards Program.
 WSOP Points are also awarded based on rake contribution, but a player will also gain a multiplier based on Action Club level.

 WSOP Points can be redeemed at any time, and possess a value of $.01, or $1 for every 100 WSOP Points you earn.
 Based on the requirements, the WSOP.com Action Club offers players anywhere from 2% to 35% cashback.